Powering Progress

 Our team has made significant progress in preparing for the development approval process.

 • There are stringent government requirements for development approvals.
 To comply with these, we are undertaking a range of required studies.
-We plan to submit the development application in March 2025.

 • To connect the battery to electricity transmission once it has been constructed, we have submitted a concept engineering design to the electricity transmission system operator.
 The connection enquiry was approved on 4/2/2025.
-We are now working on the onnection application and GPS.
+We are now working on the connection application and GPS.

 Construction will not proceed until the project has received development and connection approvals.
 When the Development Approval Application is lodged, the community will be informed via a project update and invited to provide feedback to the Ipswich City Council via their Development Application Portal.